lkeegan/lkeegan.github.io/app.md

 ## To close it

-On android swipe down from the top of the screen
+On android swipe down from the top of the screen to open the notification settings, from there you should be able to close the app somehow...